Category Archives: formembers

 If you would like further information see below where there is a list of our previous grants.
 However, please note that while we traditionally mainly funded physical “things”, we will consider funding towards other projects, online work, events etc.

 Note that we give grants only to organisations, not to individuals.
 Students are welcome to apply but should ensure that a member of UoR staff agrees with the application and can provide information on the University account that the grant is to to paid into.
-An alternative route would be through another associated organisation such as RUSU.
+An alternative route would be through another associated organisation such as RSU.

 Below is information on our normal grants procedure.